Gy0912/Gy0912.github.io/_posts/2025-02-22-Welcome-to-my-personal-website.md

 ---
-layout: post
-title:  "Welcome to Jekyll!"
+title: Welcome!
+date: 2025-02-22 18:00:00 +0800
+categories: [Blog]
+tags: [Intro]     # TAG names should always be lowercase
+author: GuYi
+description: Short intro of this website.
 ---

-# Welcome
+# Welcome!

-**Hello world**, this is my first Jekyll blog post.
+**Hello world**, this is my first Jekyll blog post on my personal website.

-I will add more info in the following period of time, and I hope you like this website.
+I will add my personal info in order of time at a later time.

-If you want to use the website template, please just click **Chirpy** in the lower right part of the page.
+If anyone wants to make a website like this, you can simply click **Chirpy** in the lower right part of the page.
+For more info of the website, please follow the introduction in the github(which you can reach simply by click).